Here are the three questions that we asked from the top SEO consultants:

 Establishing an authoritative brand around your blog or business is really necessary to get the first hand in SERPs.
 You need links, from authoritative sites, which show you have something credible and noteworthy to offer.
 Don’t go by my word, here is the latest research that shows links are important ranking factors.

-Ans 2: Having said that, your link acquisition strategy also plays a major role on how Google sees your site.
+Ans 2: Having said that, your link acquisition strategy also plays a major role in how Google sees your site.
 The same research above shows that relevancy and authority of the linking pages also matter.
 Here are some quality examples of backlinks you should go after to give your authority a boost.

 Out of two sites ranking for the same term, Google now gives priority to the one that has more topical breadth (or has written more about the topic) than the one that has just one article on the topic targeting to rank for that keyword.
 It makes sense from a good user experience point of view too.

 Ans 1: High-Quality content is going to be the most significant ranking factor in 2019.
 As the Google RankBrain algorithm works according to the visitors’ satisfaction, your valuable piece of content helps you rank higher on search engine page results.
-Website loading speed will also be considered as one of the primary ranking factors of Google because of the extreme impatience of the readers who look for the instant information.
+The website loading speed will also be considered as one of the primary ranking factors of Google because of the extreme impatience of the readers who look for instant information.

 Ans 2: As I said earlier, the exceptional optimized content that matches the user search intent would dominate the other SEO predictions like Voice search, Website Speed, Mobile-friendly and so on.

 Ans 3: High-grade content with relevant internal links works like a charm for me.
 The internal linking improves the topical authority and hence we can rank higher for the targeted keywords.
-I always prefer crafting in-depth articles with inbound links to offer the solution to my readers’ problems.
+I always prefer crafting in-depth articles with inbound links to offer a solution to my readers’ problems.

 Ans 1: The most important ranking factor for 2019 is writing good quality content and keeping your website updated with fresh quality content via your news stories, hints and tips, and your blog.
 Using your social media outlets to share it will also help you earn valuable and relevant link equity.

-Ans 3: Onsite optimisation is still an important ranking factor in SEO, and if you get it right you can gain some real wins.
+Ans 3: Onsite optimization is still an important ranking factor in SEO, and if you get it right you can gain some real wins.
 “Alt” tags are still important for the search engines to help better understand what your site is about.
 Always add your branded name and your keywords wherever possible when tagging your images.
 The search engines will find it a lot easier to rank your images if you label them correctly.

 Ans 1: User experience on the website is going to the major factor because Google is implementing AI in its algorithms.
-It’s gonna be hard for the scammers to trick Google.
+It’s gonna be hard for scammers to trick Google.

 Ans 3: Picking the right niche and writing excellent content worked like a charm so far.
 Last year I experimented with websites on the expired domain (to leverage the existing authority of the domain) but the results are not out yet.
 It will take some time to say with confidence that ranking on the expired domain is easy than a new domain.
 So far we are publishing in-depth niche reports for bloggers so that they can pick the profitable niche from the first day.
-So far quality content is working for to get SEO ranking and we are determined to repeat what works.
+So far quality content is working to get SEO ranking and we are determined to repeat what works.

 Ans 1: Backlinks are still going to be one of the most important ranking factors even in 2019.
 The best thing you can do is to do white hat outreach.
 Relationships are very important.
 When you do cold email marketing, even if you wait to exchange 2-3 emails before making a request, the results are low.
 It’s best to join Facebook groups of professionals from your niche, connect with them on Linkedin, become friends and later on, asking for a link becomes as simple as: Hey, I published a new post.
 Could you help me out with a link, please?”